 The Moon Through the Zodiac Signs

 The moon moves through the twelve zodiac signs around every 2 ½ days.
 The attributes of the sign that the moon is inhabiting will color the energy of the moon phase.
 For example, a full moon in Capricorn would be an auspicious time to launch a business project or examine your career.
-Sign up for my free weekly Moon Medicine newsletter to keep track of these.
+Sign up for my free weekly tarot and astro insights newsletter to keep track of these.

 Moon in Aries

 Aries is an energetic and action-oriented sign.
 An Aries moon is excellent for initiating projects.
 Be bold and take action.
 Don’t be afraid to take up more space and claim your power.
 Do be careful of being too impulsive during this moon.
 This moon can also make folks short on patience.
 This is a great time for intentions and magic that need fast results.

 Taurus is a sign of sensuality, security, and stability.
 Enjoy creature comforts, art, and beauty.
 Use the time during a Taurus moon to get on top of any money concerns – both personal and business finances.
 There can be some stubbornness in the air during this moon.
 Don’t be surprised if others suddenly show some inflexibility in their plans.
 Taurus is a sturdy, grounded sign that resists change.
 This is a great time to look at your career as a well.

 The mercurial Gemini moon loves communication!
 Calling someone, blogging, writing: whatever form it takes, get your voice out there.
 Indulge in brain games, puzzles, and riddles.
 This is an incredibility fruitful time for writing.
 The downside to this energy is the potential to get distracted.
 But Gemini excels at list making, so buckle down with your to-dos and take advantage of the energy.